 Bahco pruners

-But a couple years back, my favorite landscape contractor gave me a pair of Bahcos as a Christmas gift.
-He’d been swearing by them for years, telling me about the special coating on the blades, the way the metal is forged, and raving about the way they cut.
+But a couple years back, my favorite landscape contractor let me test out his Bahco saw.
+He’d been swearing by the brand for years, telling me about the special coating on the blades, the way the metal is forged, and raving about the way they cut.

-I knew, of course, that I was already using the best with my Felcos, so I didn’t listen to him until one day he let me try his Bahco saw.
+I knew, of course, that I was already using the best with my Felcos, so I didn’t listen to him until I tested that saw.
 I cut through a hard 3” branch in about ten seconds, instead of sawing and sighing over it like I had been with my Felco saw.

 I bought my first Bahco product the next day and soon was sawing away merrily at all my jobs.
 My contractor friend, encouraged, bought me a pair of Bahco pruners a couple months later, and even though I loved my Felcos with a passion usually reserved for items involving chocolate, I figured I’d better give those Bahcos a try.